 Image Credit: Happyandglorious

-One of the most well-known pieces of royal jewelry is Princess Diana's sapphire engagement ring that now belongs to Catherine, the Duchess of Cambridge.
+One of the most well-known pieces of royal jewellery is Princess Diana's sapphire engagement ring that now belongs to Catherine, the Duchess of Cambridge.
 The ring has 14 round diamonds surrounding a 12-carat oval Ceylon sapphire, set in 18-karat white gold.
-The ring was created by then-crown jeweler Garrard, with controversy stemming from the fact that it was not custom-made, and was available at the time for purchase by the public.
+The ring was created by then-crown jeweller Garrard, with controversy stemming from the fact that it was not custom-made, and was available at the time for purchase by the public.

 After Diana's devastating death, her children, Princes William and Harry each chose a memento from their mother's belongings.
 Although it was Harry that had initially chosen the ring, with William opting instead for a Cartier watch, it became clear that they switched when Prince William proposed to Kate Middleton with Diana's ring in 2010.

 Dating back to the 11th century, St Edward's crown is one of the most significant pieces in the Crown Jewels, due to both its grandeur and purpose.
 Historically, this piece was placed on the new monarch's head at their coronation.
 Now, it is instead rested on the high altar during crowning, with a lighter crown or state crown used in its place.

 St Edward's crown is made of 22-karat gold and 444 stones including rubies, sapphires, amethysts, garnets, and topazes.
 Its image can be found on coats of arms and various other royal insignia, particularly in the Commonwealth areas.

 Image Credit: MeganMerkle_Offical